voxelize/voxelize/client/docs/docs/api/classes/Rigid.md

 • **new Rigid**(`size`, `impulse`, `engine`, `life?`, `easing?`, `isEnabled?`)

-Creates a new rigid behavior.
+Create a new rigid behavior.

 #### Parameters